ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 If a type constraint changes, that change immediately propagates to all usages of that type.
 In addition, the types are usually _domain driven_, that is, they represent a concept from the problem domain.

-For the bank example, we start by creating an `Amount`, which is a `Decimal` value with the fundamental property that it cannot be negative.
+For the bank example, we start by creating an `Amount`, which is a `Decimal` value with the fundamental properties that it cannot be negative and cannot have more than two decimal places.
 If an `Amount` object exists, you know it cannot contain a negative value:

 ```python